 Violence Against Women Reauthorization Act of 2013 (VAWA) Crimes

 On March 7, 2013, President Obama signed the Violence Against Women Reauthorization Act of 2013 (VAWA).
-In accordance with the act, The Higher Education Act has been amended to include the following crime categories, Domestic Violence, Dating Violence, Stalking and Sexual Assault.
-Definitions for these offenses are further defined in the DATING VIOLENCE, DOMESTIC VIOLENCE and STALKING POLICY STATEMENTS section of this document.
+In accordance with the act, The Higher Education Act has been amended to include the following crime categories.